 This opportunity is attractive to students who may have a limited number of Honors Carolina courses offered within their major.
 If you are interested in creating an Honors Contract, review the Honors Contract Information Sheet and talk with your professor about designing a mutually agreeable project.

 This opportunity is available to any Honors Carolina student who has accumulated at least 60 hours of academic credit toward graduation.
-Students must submit an Honors Carolina Course Equivalent proposal online.
+Students must submit an Honors Contract Proposal Form online.
 Proposals will route directly to the course instructor for initial approval and to the Honors Carolina office for final approval.

 Students may pursue one Honors Contract each semester.